gSchool/TTP-EXCEL-CONTENT/excel-lessons/columns.md

 ## In-class work

 ### Code-along: extract leading and trailing substrings (15 min)
+* In this code-along we will create new columns with data extracted from other Excel columns.

+Instuctions

+1. Use a SQL query to retrieve 10,000 random rows from the da_ingredients.ingredients table in our on-line database.

+    ```SQL

+    ```

+2. Export the retrieved data from pgAdmin into a csv file using the download button in the SQL editor pane.
+    * Note if you need to change the delimiter settings you can do that in the pgAdmin File-> Preferences-> Query Tool-> CSV Output settings
-* Use the da_ingredients.ingredients table and extract a spreadsheet showing the first 10,000 rows
+* and extract a spreadsheet showing the first 10,000 rows
 * Extract leading and trailing substrings using [LEFT](https://support.office.com/en-us/article/left-leftb-functions-9203d2d2-7960-479b-84c6-1ea52b99640c) and [RIGHT](https://support.office.com/en-us/article/right-rightb-functions-240267ee-9afa-4639-a02b-f19e1786cf2f)
 * Extract substrings using position/length with the [MID](https://support.office.com/en-us/article/mid-midb-functions-d5f9e25c-d7d6-472e-b568-4ecb12433028) function
 <br>